-11. The Board objects to this proposal on the following grounds:
+13. The Board objects to this proposal on the following grounds:

-The Council states that it does have an adequate five year land supply for residential development as required by paragraph 47 of the NPPF and therefore no further sites need to be released at this stage to meet identified housing needs in the District.
+The Council states that it does have an adequate five year land supply for residential development as required by paragraph 47 of the NPPF and therefore no further sites need to be released at this stage to meet identified housing needs in the District, especially when other policies indicate that development should be constrained.